 - lift the baking paper with the dough into the pot and cover with the lid

 - after 30 minutes remove lid and discard paper

-- return bread to pot and bake (uncovered) for a further 10-20 minutes, depending on how crusty you like your bread
+- return bread to pot and bake (uncovered) for a further 10-20 minutes, depending on how dark you like your bread

 - remove from oven and place bread on a cooling rack